-7. Next meeting of the Group of Experts, during the second semester of 2006.
+7. Next meeting of the Group of Experts, during the second quarter of 2005 [sic].

 The Chair of the Group of Experts, Beth Pieterson, concluded the session and closed the meeting.
-(For the list of meeting documents, see CICAD/DREX/doc.1/05).
+(For the list of meeting documents, see CICAD/DREX/doc.1/05 in www.cicad.oas.org).